Home equity release in an IVA

 Even if your share of the home equity is greater than £5000 you may not actually be able release any of it.
 There could be a number of reasons for this.

-Firstly given your poor credit rating very few lenders will consider you.
+• Given your poor credit rating very few lenders will consider you.
 The ones that do will charge high rates of interest.
 This will often mean that to release anything at all your mortgage payments would have to go up by more than 50% of your IVA payment.
 This is not allowed.
-On top of that your age may be a limiting factor or a joint owner may simply refuse to give their consent to make any mortgage changes.

 22 thoughts on “Home equity release in an IVA